Sunflower vs Safflower Oil: Which Cooking Oil is Healthier?

 Along with that, safflower oil can also help promote a healthy heart.

-One study published in the American Journal of Clinical Nutrition found that individuals who consumed a diet high in linoleic acid had lower levels of total cholesterol and low-density lipoprotein (LDL) cholesterol, also known as “bad” cholesterol, compared to those who did not consume a diet high in linoleic acid.
+Research indicates that individuals who consumed a diet high in linoleic acid had lower levels of total cholesterol and low-density lipoprotein (LDL) cholesterol, also known as “bad” cholesterol, compared to those who did not consume a diet high in linoleic acid (Jackson et al., 2024).

-Similarly, another study found that linoleic acid may increase the levels of high-density lipoprotein (HDL) cholesterol, also known as “good” cholesterol, in individuals with high cholesterol.
+Similarly, another study found that linoleic acid may increase the levels of high-density lipoprotein (HDL) cholesterol, also known as “good” cholesterol, in individuals with high cholesterol (Mercola & D’Adamo, 2023).

 It is important to note that more research is needed to fully understand the relationship between linoleic acid and cholesterol levels, and the results of these studies should be interpreted with caution.